1. Home

 Believe it or not, someone donated this entire set of beautiful floral china.
 Like…what?!
 Unfortunately I don’t have a place to store an entire set of like 45 pieces.
 So, I spent a good 15 minutes digging through the set and picked out 3 pieces that I loved and thought I could easily incorporate into spring decor.

-There is just something about this floral pattern combined with the slight hint of gold along the scalloped edges that just completely spoke to me.
-The tulips in this pattern make me so happy!
 I believe the bowls were $2 each and the platter was $4.
 I’m not sure how I will style these yet but stay tuned for my spring home tour in a few weeks to find out!
 You can check out last year’s spring decor in the meantime.

 a vintage floral bowl for spring